saqib-github/saqib-github/README.md

 - 👋 Hi, I’m @saqib-github
 - 👀 I’m interested in developing interactive applications.
 - 🌱 I’m currently working on VueJs, ReactJs and Nodejs.
-- 💞️ I’m looking to collaborate on some complex projects.
+- 💞️ I’m looking to collaborate/contribute on complex projects.
 If you need any help then please you can contact me.
 - 📫 How to reach me at rsaqib2034@gmail.com

 <!---